Temporal-difference learning with nonlinear function approximation: lazy training and mean field regimes: Introduction

-This paper proves that on-policy \abbr{TD} learning for policy evaluation, a widely used algorithm for value function approximation in reinforcement learning, is convergent (asymptotically with probability one), in the lazy training regime, when the model is a \emph{nonlinear} function of its parameters.
+\paragraph{Contributions.} This paper discusses the use of wide neural networks as nonlinear function approximators in value-based reinforcement learning.
+In particular, we consider on-policy \abbr{TD} learning for policy evaluation, a widely used algorithm for value function approximation tasks.
+We study convergence and optimality of wide neural networks trained with this algorithm under different scaling regimes of the parameters at their initialization, contrasting the results to highlight advantages and drawbacks of the various choices of initialization.
+More precisely: \begin{enumerate} \item We prove convergence of \abbr{TD} learning (asymptotically with probability one) in the lazy training regime.
 More specifically, we prove convergence of this algorithm in both the under- and over-parametrized regime to local and global minima, respectively, of a natural, weighted error function (the projected \abbr{td} error), and illustrate such convergence properties through numerical examples.

-To obtain the result summarized above, we adapt the contraction conditions developed in the framework of linear function approximations to a nonlinear, differential geometric setting.
-Furthermore, we extend existing results on the convergence in the lazy training regime of nonlinear models trained by gradient descent in the supervised learning framework to the world of reinforcement learning.
+\item To obtain the result summarized above, we adapt the contraction conditions developed in the framework of linear function approximations to a nonlinear, differential geometric setting.
+Furthermore, we extend existing results on the convergence in the lazy training regime of nonlinear models trained by gradient descent in the supervised learning framework to the context of reinforcement learning.
 This requires a generalization of the techniques developed in the gradient flow setting to non-gradient (\ie rotational) vector fields such as the ones encountered in the \abbr{TD} learning framework.